russellmorgan/russellmorgan.github.io/src/posts/swordsmith-dojo.md

 ---
 layout: post.html
 title: Swordsmith's Dojo
 intro: A scene I built using Unreal 4.27 with some existing low poly assets.
-Basically a kit bash project that spawned my first timelapse attempts and a music video.
+Basically a kit bash project that also spawned a music video.
+This is the first time I've tried to keep a record of my creative process and the first time I've written about a finished project.
+Lots of lessons learned along the way, looking forward to doing more of these post mortems.
+thumbnail: thumbnail-sword.jpg
+wtf: hello
 tags:
 - post
 - unreal engine